QuakedK/Oneclick/Unsupported Features.md

 Open CMD and paste sc config "Rockstar Service" start=demand then restart.

 If that doesn't work and you're on enternet please run the [Wifi Fixer](https://github.com/QuakedK/Downloads/blob/main/Turn%20On%20Wifi.bat) as admin!

 ___

+# (Opera/Opera GX)

+The Opera appears to break, my assumption would be a tied driver or service being disabled causes the issue.
+Whatever Opera relys on might be dumb, as almost any other browser works fine!

+___

 # (Razer Apps)